Petrol price jumps to N350/ltr as queues return

 Fuel subsidy removal , long overdue — MD, 11 Plc

 Immediate past chairman, Major Oil Marketers Association of Nigeria, MOMAN, who doubles as the Managing Director, 11PLC, Adetunji Oyebanji, said: “This is a welcome development.
-The country is bleeding every day and we are getting to a stage where if we are not careful all our revenue will be going into world-serving debt and going into the subsidy, which means we have no money left to do any other thing to pay salaries.
+The country is bleeding everyday and we are getting to a stage and if we are not careful all our revenue will be going into world serving debt and going into subsidy, which means we have no money left to do any other thing to pay salaries.

 “The people kicking against this interest will end up suffering even more.
 The amount of money spent on this subsidy has been documented in so many different foray, different places, people have talked about it over the years and to make matters worse a lot of it is going towards subsiding other companies in Africa, hence it has to go.”